pseudo-random/geometryutils/README.md

-# Utils
+# geometryutils
-This is a collection of utilities I often use when programming in nim.
+Geometryutils is a collection of geometry utilities for nim.
+It aims to provide many features which are often required when working on geometry related applications.

 ## Features
 - Vector, Matrix and Quaternion Math